nextcord/nextcord/docs/api.rst

 .. function:: on_guild_scheduled_event_user_add(event, user)
               on_guild_scheduled_event_user_remove(event, user)

-    Called when a :class:`User` is interested in a scheduled event.
+    Called when a :class:`ScheduledEventUser` is interested in a :class:`ScheduledEvent`.

     :param event: The event that the user is interested in.
     :type event: :class:`ScheduledEvent`